ProductLab-1/API_Module/README.md

             * when it tells you to open a file, just open it in vsCode.
 To make it easier just open the API_Module file as a window in vsCode so you can navigate between files you need.
 Also DON'T FORGET TO SAVE A FILE before you try running it
         * **Required work to be uploaded to your github repository:**
             * The entire file structure of your GraphQL project (should be called "hackernews-node"), inclusive of the server and database files
+            * Screenshot of the Link database view within Prisma Studio

 ## Assignments: Challenge
 If you have additional time or you want to come back to later to enhance your final project, feel free to tackle this challenge project!